RAKWireless/rakwireless-docs/docs/Product-Categories/WisGate/RAK-Hotspot-Miner/Datasheet/README.md

 ### FCC Radiation Exposure Statement

 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with a minimum distance of 20 cm between the radiator& your body.
+This equipment should be installed and operated with a minimum distance of 20 cm between the radiator & your body.

 :::warning 📝 ISEDC Warning
 This device complies with Innovation, Science, and Economic Development Canada licence-exempt RSS standard(s).
 Operation is subject to the following two conditions: